Organizing company

 Participation in the Ceremony

-Finalists of the Local and Corporate competitions will be granted one complimentary ticket to attend the Hospitality Awards Corporate Ceremony.
-In addition, members of their establishment, project, brand, or group who wish to accompany them will benefit from a preferential rate of €260 per ticket.
+In addition, non-finalist Candidates whose applications are eligible, members of team project, brand, or group who wish to accompany Finalists will benefit from a preferential rate of €260 per ticket to attend the ceremony.

 Due to the limited number of places available, Hospitality ON reserves the right to give priority to hoteliers and travel/tourism professionals, clients, and partners, according to the quotas set by profile category.